Ruling out models of vector dark matter in asymptotically safe quantum gravity: Results

 Using the beta functions reported in \cite{Eichhorn:2017ylw} to compute the fixed-point values of the gravitational couplings, we find

 which are obtained by setting the matter content to that of the SM plus the $\text{U}(1)_\text{D}$ DM model.

-In total, there are eight fixed-point candidates compatible with Eq.~\eqref{eq:g2g3yb} and Eq.~\eqref{eq:FPgravU1}.
-In Tab.~\ref{table:fixed-points}, we classify the different fixed points in terms of the signs and (ir)relevance of gauge and Yukawa couplings.
+In total, there are eight fixed-point (FP) candidates compatible with Eq.~\eqref{eq:g2g3yb} and Eq.~\eqref{eq:FPgravU1}.
+In Table.~\ref{table:fixed-points}, we classify the different fixed points in terms of the signs and (ir)relevance of gauge and Yukawa couplings.

-First, we note that the fixed points with non-vanishing gauge coupling $g_\text{D}$ (FP's (v)-(viii), cf.~Tab.~\ref{table:fixed-points}) lead to a negative (unstable) scalar potential in the fixed-point regime, \ie, at least the dark quartic scalar coupling $\lambda_\text{S}$ is negative at the fixed point.
+First, we note that the fixed points with nonvanishing gauge coupling $g_\text{D}$ (FP's (v)-(viii), cf.~Table.~\ref{table:fixed-points}) lead to a negative (unstable) scalar potential in the fixed-point regime, \ie, at least the dark quartic scalar coupling $\lambda_\text{S}$ is negative at the fixed point.
 This is a consequence of the signs of the $g_\text{D}^4$ and $g_\text{D}^2$ contributions to $\beta_{\lambda_\text{S}}$ and $\beta_{m_\text{S}^2}$, respectively, cf.~Eq.~\eqref{eq:betalambdaS} and Eq.~\eqref{eq:betamS2}.
-That these terms can trigger negative quartic couplings is a generic result and holds whenever the gravitational contribution is not too large, see Tab.~1 in \cite{Eichhorn:2019dhg}.
+That these terms can trigger negative quartic couplings is a generic result and holds whenever the gravitational contribution is not too large, see Table.~1 in \cite{Eichhorn:2019dhg}.